On the perturbation of the Moore-Penrose inverse of a matrix: Introduction

-In this paper, we revisit the perturbation of the MP inverse of a matrix and establish some new upper bounds for $\|B^{\dagger}-A^{\dagger}\|_{F}^{2}$.
-Theoretical analysis suggests that some of our upper bounds are sharper than that in~\eqref{Wedin1}--\eqref{Li2.2}.
-To characterize the deviation of the MP inverse of a matrix after perturbation, we also develop some novel lower bounds for $\|B^{\dagger}-A^{\dagger}\|_{F}^{2}$.
-Moreover, we give two numerical examples to illustrate our theoretical results.
+Motivated by the above observation, we revisit the perturbation of MP inverse under the Frobenius norm.
+Some new upper bounds for $\|B^{\dagger}-A^{\dagger}\|_{F}^{2}$ are presented.
+Theoretical analysis shows that the new bounds are sharper than the existing ones.

 The rest of this paper is organized as follows.
-In section~\ref{sec:pre}, we introduce an interesting trace inequality and several auxiliary estimates for $\|B^{\dagger}-A^{\dagger}\|_{F}^{2}$.
-In section~\ref{sec:main}, we present some new upper and lower bounds for $\|B^{\dagger}-A^{\dagger}\|_{F}^{2}$.
-Theoretical comparisons between the new results and the existing ones are also provided.
-In section~\ref{sec:numer}, we show the performances of our perturbation bounds via two numerical examples.
-Finally, some conclusions are given in section~\ref{sec:con}.
+In Section~\ref{sec:pre}, we introduce a trace inequality and several auxiliary results on $\|B^{\dagger}-A^{\dagger}\|_{F}^{2}$.
+In Section~\ref{sec:main}, we present some new upper bounds for $\|B^{\dagger}-A^{\dagger}\|_{F}^{2}$, and compare the new bounds with the existing ones theoretically.